-Buyers, sellers, tenants and landlords in Soham, Cambridgeshire, are being warned that a local estate and letting agent Let365co Ltd (trading as 365 Residential) has been expelled from The Property Ombudsman (TPO) scheme owing a landlord £1,895 of a £3800 award made by the Ombudsman.
+Buyers, sellers, tenants and landlords in Soham, Cambridgeshire, are being warned that a local estate and letting agent Let365co Ltd has been expelled from The Property Ombudsman (TPO) scheme owing a landlord £1,895 of a £3800 award made by the Ombudsman.

-A landlord made a complaint to The Property Ombudsman in relation to shortcomings in service provided by 365 Residential, which managed his 19 properties.
+A landlord made a complaint to The Property Ombudsman in relation to shortcomings in service provided by Let365co, which managed his 19 properties.

 On reviewing the complaint, the Ombudsman supported the landlord’s case noting that the agent had failed to; obtain, or take all reasonable steps to obtain, Gas Safety Certificates for two properties; maintain records of periodic inspections carried out at all of the properties; provide the landlord with a signed Tenancy Agreement for one property; carry out or provide the landlord with inventories for 15 of the properties and had failed to respond to a complaint letter regarding one of the properties.
 The Ombudsman made a total award of £3800 to reflect the avoidable aggravation caused to the landlord.

-After correspondence between TPO’s independent Compliance Committee and the agent, 365 Residential agreed to a monthly payment plan to pay the award to the landlord.
+After correspondence between TPO’s independent Compliance Committee and the agent, Let365co agreed to a monthly payment plan to pay the award to the landlord.
 However, to date the agent has only paid £1,905, with the last payment made in June, leaving £1895 outstanding.

 TPO’s independent Compliance Committee has now ruled that the firm should be expelled from The Property Ombudsman scheme.

-365 Residential is not currently registered with a redress scheme, which is a requirement of every sales and letting agent in order to trade legally*.
+Let365co is not currently trading and has gone into liquidation on Companies House*.
 Trading Standards have been informed of the expulsion.
-They also do not appear to be a member of a Client Money Protection scheme**, also a legal requirement, and do not have any professional memberships.
-However, the agent does have an active Zoopla account with properties listed both to let and for sale.
+They also did not appear to be a member of a Client Money Protection scheme**, also a legal requirement, and do not have any professional memberships.

 *N.B.
 Every sales and lettings agent in England is required to register with a Government-approved redress scheme, which enables consumers to have their complaint reviewed independently in the event of a dispute arising that the consumer is unable to resolve with the agent directly.

-An agreement between the two Government-approved redress schemes (The Property Ombudsman and The Property Redress Scheme, means 365 Residential will not be able to register for any form of redress until the award is paid.
+An agreement between the two Government-approved redress schemes (The Property Ombudsman and The Property Redress Scheme, means Let365co will not be able to register for any form of redress until the award is paid.
 Redress registration is required for the agents to trade legally.

 **Full list of Client Money Protection schemes, is: